 Does your business allow its employees to use their own phones and tablets at work?
 The so-called BYOD (Bring Your Own Device) and now WYOD (Wear Your Own Device) trend has continued to expand, as employees use their personal devices for work and play.
-Gartner predicts that by 2018, 70% of workers will be using personal smart devices at work.
+In 2018, 50% of North American businesses have BYOD policies, and 69% of IT decision-makers are pro BYOD.

-What this has meant for business owners is a revisiting of their security policies and the protocols in use to ensure these devices and the information they contain are always secure.
-This is vital, as Kaspersky Labs has already identified 150,000 pieces of mobile malware which can compromise smartphones.
+What this has meant for business owners is a revisiting of their security policies, and the protocols in use to ensure these devices, and the information they contain, are always secure.
+This is vital, as Kaspersky Labs has already identified one million pieces of mobile malware that can compromise smartphones.

 Gartner comments: "BYOD does increase risks and changes expectations for CIOs (Chief Information Officers).
 Unsurprisingly, security is the top concern for BYOD.
 The risk of data leakage on mobile platforms is particularly acute.